MF42-DZH/ModePile/README.md

 * _BlockParticleCollection_ - Collection class for easy generation, update and drawing of block particles.
 * _BufferedPrimitiveDrawingHook_ - For fast primitive drawing.
 * _DoubleVector_ - 2D vector type that uses doubles for more precision.
+* _CustomResourceHolder_ - Allows the use of custom images and BGM in a mode.
 * _DynamicReactiveSound_ (incomplete; on hold) - Generates and plays PCM samples on the fly.
 * _ExamSpinner_ - TI-style spinner like the one used during Promotion Exam results.
 * _FieldManipulation_ - Adds and fixes methods for dealing with the game's _Field_ type.